Migrant Health Working Group

 WHO Academy

-The MHWG contributed to a course "Skin and Migration: Training for national, district-level, and front-line health workers" on the WHO Academy
+The MHWG contributed to two courses on the WHO Academy: "Skin and Migration: Training for national, district-level, and front-line health workers" and " Global competency standards for the provision of health services to refugees and migrants"

 Lebanese Dermatology Society